162nd Attack Squadron: Tactical Air Command

-In November 1957 the squadron received new F-84F Thunderstreak jet interceptors and the squadron was re-designated as the 162nd Fighter-Interceptor Squadron (Day) (Special Delivery).
+In November 1957 the squadron received new Republic F-84F Thunderstreak jet fighters and the squadron was redesignated the 162nd Fighter-Interceptor Squadron (Day) (Special Delivery).
 This designation reflected a dual mission which the squadron was tasked.
 The day interceptor mission of Air Defense Command, and a tactical nuclear weapon delivery mission by Tactical Air Command.
 Although the 162nd trained for the delivery of tactical nuclear weapons, it never had any actual nuclear weapons on hand, nor did the base at Springfield ever had nuclear weapon storage facilities.

-On 10 November 1958, the squadron was re-designated as the 162nd Tactical Fighter Squadron and the squadron ended its attachment to Air Defense Command, returning to Tactical Air Command control.
-In 1959 and 1960 the squadron participated in exercises Dark Cloud and Pine Cone III, the latter taking place at Congaree AFB, South Carolina.
+On 10 November 1958, the squadron was redesignated the 162nd Tactical Fighter Squadron and the squadron ended its attachment to Air Defense Command, returning to Tactical Air Command control.
+In 1959 and 1960 the squadron participated in exercises Dark Cloud and Pine Cone III, the latter taking place at Congaree Air Force Base, South Carolina.
 In the exercises, the squadron practiced delivery of tactical nuclear weapons in the fictitious country of "North Saladia".